bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-09-06-black-narcissus.md

 This is the film’s radical draw.
 It explains why, on the whole, it has aged incredibly well.
 Unlike other films in this guise or genre, this story of interlopers arriving to ‘better’ the locals is overtly aware of the fallacy in such a journey.
 For the sisters of _Black Narcissus_ know deep down that, in spite of their own good will in the long journey and fight to stay in the Himalayas, it is a foolish gesture.

 After all, such exotic landscapes already exist within themselves.
 The repressed, undiscovered country of their own pleasures ultimately proves far more devastating than the unsettling backdrop of the mountain range, dreamt up from afar.

-Adam Scovell, bfi.org.uk, May 2017
+**Adam Scovell, bfi.org.uk, May 2017**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1ODc3MDY5ODddfQ==
+eyJoaXN0b3J5IjpbLTE2NDYzMjAzOTNdfQ==
 -->